Filipino Beef Tapa

 Cut your beef against the grain: The grain refers to the direction in which the muscle fibres are aligned.
 You need to cut “against” or perpendicular to those fibres to make the beef easier to chew after marinating.

 Serve “Tapsilog” style: As previously mentioned, beef tapa is commonly served as a breakfast food.
-One of the classic ways to serve this is with a side of garlic fried rice, pickled veggies, and a fried egg on top!
+One of the classic ways to serve this is with a side of sinangag (garlic fried rice), pickled veggies (such as atchara), and a fried egg on top!

 FAQs (Frequently Asked Questions)